 - Units must obtain permission from their chartered organization and meeting host (if different than your chartered organization) for all in-person meetings and Scouting events.

-- Fully vaccinated individuals are not required to wear face coverings or practice social distancing as per guidance from the PA Department of Health and the CDC.
+- All individuals (regardless of vaccination status) are required to wear face coverings and practice social distancing in areas of “substantial” or “high” community spread as per guidance from the PA Department of Health and the CDC.

 - Given the evidence of limited transmission of COVID-19 outdoors, CDC has updated their guidance for outdoor mask use among people who are not fully vaccinated.
 In general, people do not need to wear masks when outdoors.
 However, people who are not fully vaccinated are encouraged to wear a mask in crowded outdoor settings or during activities that involve close contact with other people who are not fully vaccinated.
 If unvaccinated Scouts and others cannot continuously maintain physical distance during an activity, masks should be worn.